Skip to content Skip to main navigation Report an accessibility issue

 • Clarify how participation, technology, and materials will be integrated into your course.

-• Arrive early to set up the room, test technology, and begin welcoming students personally.
+• Arrive early to set up the room, test the technology, and begin personally welcoming students.

 Build Connection